jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-09-svelte-pagejs-routing.md

 ## Conclusion

 There is a lot of content in this article discussing the ways to implement Page.js into Svelte to create a dynamic router and I hope it has been useful.
 The way we have structured our document is not the cleanest at the moment as it will mean we have to repeat a lot of logic within our `router()` calls and in the main `App.svelete` file.
-In a future article I want to talk about how we can refactor this and set up the routes to load from an array.
+In a future article I want to talk about how we can refactor this and set up the routes a bit more efficiently.